philadams-zz/flickr-images-grab/README.md

 Given a set of keywords, search the Flickr API, and download the images and their associated metadata.

-You'll need to edit `config.json.default` to include your Flickr API key/secret, and edit `keywords.txt`.
+You'll need to edit `config.json` to include your Flickr API key/secret, and edit `keywords.txt` to include the list of keywords that will be searched.

+*keywords in keywords.txt will adhere to spaces, and respect new keywords when newly paragraphed.

 Then grab search results (default 500 per keyword) via `python flickr_images_grab.py --search`.
 And use those results (stored under `/search`)